estebanbecker/Parallel-computing-UPC/README.md

 ![image](Images/time_function_of_N.png) <span id="fig7"
 label="fig7"></span>

-On this graph we can see that when N is bigger all the run times increase.
+On this graph, we can see that when N is bigger, all the run times increase.
 The C version is the slowest version.

 ![image](Images/time_function_N_no_C.png) <span id="fig8"
 label="fig8"></span>

 There is a big difference between the run time of heat 1, heat 2 and heat 3.
-With this graph we can visualize the need to optimize the data distribution and using as much as possible privates pointers and data with affinity.
+With this graph, we can visualize the need to optimize the data distribution and using as much as possible privates pointers and data with affinity.